Sanjeev-7714/Portfolio-Simple-Website/README.md

 A simple portfolio website showcasing my interests, projects, and experience as an entry-level web developer.
 Built using basic HTML and CSS to provide a clean, responsive, and interactive user experience.

 ## Pages
-- Home Page : Introduction, skills, and projects overview.
+- Home Page : Introduction and projects overview.
 - Contact : Ways to get in touch with me.

 ## 🚀 Features